Diploma in Pharmaceutical Science (N73)

 Career & Professional Preparation I (1 Credit Units)

 This module is part of the Education and Career Guidance framework to provide students with the tools and resources necessary for their career and/ or further education.
-In this first module, students will undergo personal discovery and exploration of industry and career prospects.
+Students will undergo personal discovery and exploration of industry and career prospects.
 Students will learn how to plan and set achievable goals in preparation for their future.
 Students will also learn the importance of passion and professionalism, along with basic teamwork and interpersonal skills.

 Innovation Made Possible^ (3 Credit Units)